Large HTTP download

 The TLS version of this sample downloads a file from

-used by the sample is in the sample’s
+(6.6MB).
+The certificates used by the sample are in the sample’s

-to access the default website configured in the sample for TLS
+directory and are used to access the default website configured in the sample

 to authenticate to that server.